eight04/linkify-plus-plus-core/README.md

 This module exports 2 classes.

 * UrlMatcher - an URL matcher which can match almost all types of links from a string.
-* Linkifier - a promise-based service to run linkification on an element.
+* Linkifier - to run linkification on an element.

 Installation
 ------------